When it comes to leadership thought and management, nearsightedness or myopia is a common occurrence. What does that mean?

 - Practice – Great leadership must be exercised.
 Practice every day.
 State your vision and demonstrate your intention to go that way.

-Committing to grow as a leader requires intentional action.
+Committing to growing as a leader requires intentional action.
 Dreams only go so far.
 You must put things in motion.

 Above all, stay away from letting a myopic vision stop you from growing into a leader.